Fare Enforcement and Riders’ Rights

 King County Metro and Sound Transit policy of searches to check fare payment is an infringement of citizens’ constitutional right to “be secure in their persons, houses, papers, and effects, against unreasonable searches…but upon probable cause.”

 Unwarranted confrontations presume guilt without reason and encroach on personal integrity.
 It’s an insult to bus riders, subjecting a class of citizens to repeated humiliation for little benefit.
 For riders of color, fare enforcement adds to the social accumulation of being distrusted, feared, followed in stores, and pulled over for driving-while-black.
+The absence of restrooms is classism.
+It’s humiliating – elevators should not be urinals.
+Even the Jim Crow era provided restrooms, albeit separate.

 Harassment on buses re-stimulates reactions that cause stress-related diseases, and it can incite violence.
 In Seattle, within two years, fare disputes resulted in a gunshot injury to a driver and two deaths, both of people of color.
 The County Executive dismissed the second event as an “isolated incident.”
 Both confrontations were avoidable.

 Fare Enforcement policy is bad policy.
 It doesn’t recoup the $1.7 million cost of the enforcement program, and recovery of the $124 tickets (to mostly homeless and poor people) are 1.3% of court costs.
 All the while, the stress of enforcement affects both officers and the public, occasionally provoking violence.
 It’s no fault of officers – we need them for security when it’s warranted.
 It’s Sound Transit’s rationale of saving time and money – no excuse for operating outside of the law and Constitution – the “supreme law of the land.”